Hosts, Members and Guests

 Host / Members of the Call

 Hosts who are the owner or members of the room can start video calls (as host of the meeting) and join video calls (as member of the meeting) in this room at any time and on their own.
 If they are not yet a room member, they need to be invited to this meeting with a link.
-All eyeson features (except the ones that have been been deactivated by the room owner for this room) will be available to them in the meeting.
-Hosts/Members also have right to:
+All Eyeson features (except the ones that have been deactivated by the room owner for this room) will be available to them in the meeting.
+Hosts/Members also have the right to:

 Guest of the Call

-Generally, guests have access to most of the features in a meeting, but some features are restricted to eyeson users:
+Generally, guests have access to most of the features in a meeting, but some features are restricted to Eyeson users:

-• Guests can not remove participants from a call
+- Guests can not remove participants from a call

-• Guests can not lock a meeting
+- Guests can not lock a meeting

-• Guests can not end meetings for all
+- Guests can not end meetings for all

-• Guest can not access or download recordings of a meeting
+- Guests can not access or download recordings of a meeting

 Need Support?